Data Protection Policy

 The General Data Protection Regulation (GDPR) very significantly increases the obligations and responsibilities for organisations and businesses around how we collect, use and protect personal information.
 At the centre of the new law is a requirement for organisations and businesses, like ours, to be fully transparent about how we are using and safeguarding your personal information, and also to be able to demonstrate how we are accountable for any data processing activities that we undertake.

-As both a processor and handler of information data privacy is taken very seriously at evolve.
+As both a processor and handler of information data privacy is taken very seriously at The Dualway Group.
 It is important that you know exactly what we do with the personal information that you and others provide to us, why we gather it and what it means to you.
 This document outlines our approach to Data Privacy to fulfil our obligations under the General Data Protection Regulation [GDPR].
 We also welcome it as an opportunity to reassure you of the importance we place on keeping your personal data secure, and of the strict guidelines we apply to its use.

 We want you to be clear on: